tundish/blathnaid/app/tale.rst

 Payback
 -------

+A fortnight after escaping the City, Jack stood once again at the Forge.

 All at once there was a strange shift in the structure of the Smithy.
 From the space in the roof poured out in their hundreds a thick swarm of bats.
 In a flurry of fur and leather they ascended in a column like the smoke of a